SpencerCDixon/Gosu-Tutorial/readme.md

 A great way to understand draw and update is to think about those old school movie cameras that had to be cranked.
 They would display a certain number of frames of film per second.
 Each frame would display the cartoon moving ever so slightly.
-When put through the projector it would display the movie and characters would appear to be moving fluidly.
+When put through the projector the movie and characters would appear to be moving fluidly.

 **Draw** would be the actual film with the pictures of people/cartoons on it.
-**Update** would be the projector that sends the film through the camera to be displayed on the screen.
+**Update** would be the projector that sends the film through the camera to be displayed on the screen. (the person cranking)

 The default rate at which Gosu operates is 60 frames per second.
 What that really means is that the Game class's #draw and #update will be called 60 times